Non - Exempt

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this Job, the employee is regularly required to talk or hear.
-The employee is frequently required to sit.
-The employee is occasionally required to stand; walk and use hands to finger, handle, or feel.
-The employee must occasionally lift and/or move up to 100 pounds.
-Specific vision abilities required by this job include close vision, distance vision and color vision.
+While performing the duties of this Job, the employee is regularly required to use hands to finger, handle, or feel.
+The employee is frequently required to stand; walk; climb or balance and talk or hear.
+The employee is occasionally required to sit; reach with hands and arms; stoop, kneel, crouch, or crawl and taste or smell.
+The employee must regularly lift and /or move up to 25 pounds, frequently lift and/or move up to 50 pounds and occasionally lift and/or move up to 100 pounds.
+Specific vision abilities required by this job include close vision, distance vision, peripheral vision, depth perception and ability to adjust focus.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this Job, the employee is occasionally exposed to wet and/or humid conditions; moving mechanical parts and outside weather conditions.
-The noise level in the work environment is usually quiet.
+While performing the duties of this Job, the employee is frequently exposed to moving mechanical parts; toxic or caustic chemicals; outside weather conditions and vibration.
+The employee is occasionally exposed to wet and/or humid conditions; high, precarious places; fumes or airborne particles; extreme cold; extreme heat and risk of electrical shock.
+The noise level in the work environment is usually moderate.

 Send your resume and letter of interest to resumes @ hungertaskforce.org.